krizsipeti/JpegViewer/README.md

 - Open folder using the top left menu button.
 Note that only the first image will appear in the view (if all goes well).
 - Small picture icons will pop up in the timeline view, marking groups or single images.
 - You can move the timeline left - right by mouse wheel or by simply dragging it or with the scrollbar on the bottom.
 - You can zoom in/out the timeline by Ctrl + mouse wheel.
 Note that this functionality is not complete.
+There are 6 zoom levels: years, months, days, hours, minutes and seconds.
 - Showing the image that belongs to the timeline center point is not working yet.
 Always the first image of the opened folder is shown.
 - Top-right menu is not functioning.
 It's still just an example, where later the main menu can be implemented.